 ~ Dalai Lama XIV

 Happy Graduation to your graduates.
-The future does indeed look bright.
+The future does indeed look bright with them in it.

 Guest contributor Jeannine Harvey is an award-winning content producer, marketer, and partnership developer driving social change She previously worked as the Director, PBS Kids Marketing and Communications and a Senior Manager at the ONE Campaign.
 She’s currently the Co-Founder and Chief Partnerships Officer of Feed Our Democracy — and one of our all-time favorite cool moms.